The Ultimate List Of Coffee Desserts: 15 Recipes That Will Blow Your Mind!

 - Combine all ingredients and stir well.
 Chill for 10 minutes, then stir to prevent chia seeds from clumping.
 Let it rest overnight.

 - To serve, froth milk and add to the top, cappuccino style.
 You can dust with cocoa to give it the authentic look.

-Alternative:Top with yogurt, or a dairy-free yogurt alternative.
+Alternative:Top with yoghurt, or a dairy-free yoghurt alternative.